sohaibdevv/sohaibdevv/README.md

 # Hi!
 My name is Sohaib Malik😄

-🌏 Aspiring Software Developer based in Karachi, Pakistan.
+🌏 Aspiring Software Engineer based in Karachi, Pakistan.
 <br/>
 🙂 I'm currently learning and exploring new skills and technologies to stay up-to-date with modern development practices.
 <br/>